Do You Owe the Asylum Program Fee? Breaking Down USCIS’s Surprise Fee

 • Rather than increasing fees for individuals seeking humanitarian relief, DHS decided to spread the cost across a group widely perceived to have deeper pockets—companies filing immigration petitions.

-This fee is tacked onto certain business-related immigration filings and administered as follows:
+This fee is tacked onto certain business-related immigration filings and administered by Locke Immigration Law as follows:

 • For most cases involving H-1B workers (filed on Form I-129) or immigrant petitions for permanent residency (filed on Form I-140), the additional fee is $600.

-• For smaller employers (those with 25 or fewer employees), the fee drops to $300.
+• For smaller employers (those with 25 or fewer full time equivalent employees), the reduced asylum program fee or discounted fee is $300.
+The eligibility threshold is having fewer full time equivalent employees.
 This also applies to self-petitioners in the EB-1A and EB-2 NIW categories.

 • Some nonprofit organizations are exempt and pay $0.